opensafely-core/opensafely-vscode/README.md

-# ehrql-vscode
+# opensafely-vscode

 NOTE: This extension is currently under development and is subject to change without warning!

+This is a VSCode extension for working woth the [OpenSAFELY](www.opensafely.org) tools.

-Debug ehrQL[^1] variables and display the dataset produced from an ehrQL dataset definition, using a set of dummy data tables.
+Currently, it supports debugging ehrQL[^1] variables and display the dataset produced from an ehrQL dataset definition, using a set of dummy data tables.

 Note that this extension can only be run with dummy data, as a local debugging tool.